tpartner/LimeSurvey-Pricing-Sliders-3.x/README.md

 2) Create a multiple-numeric-input question, click Save.

-3) Set the question setting "Question theme" to "pricingSliders", click Save.
+3) Set the question setting "Question theme" to "pricingSliders".
 ![Image Select pricingSliders](/pricingSliders/survey/questions/answer/multiplenumeric/assets/images/pricing_sliders_3.x_2.png)

 4) Adjust the question slider settings as necessary (*Use slider layout* will be defaulted to "On").